 Applicants must have a doctoral degree (PhD, MD, MD/PhD, or equivalent) in a related field and not currently be a candidate for a further doctoral degree.

-At the start of the grant term on July 1, 2019, applicants must have completed their most recent doctoral degree or medical residency within the past five years (i.e., degree cannot have been conferred before July 1, 2015; the formal date of receipt of doctoral degree is the date the degree was conferred, as indicated on their diploma and/or transcript) and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.
+At the start of the grant term on July 1, 2020, applicants must Have completed their most recent doctoral degree within the past five years (i.e., degree cannot have been conferred before July 1, 2015; the formal date of receipt of doctoral degree is the date the degree was conferred, as indicated on their diploma and/or transcript) and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.

 Applicants with a medical degree must have completed their most recent

 doctoral degree or medical residency - whichever date is later - within

 the past five years.